-We know that going through treatment is hard enough, without having to stress about diet.
-We think undertaking a low-iodine diet can be the perfect springboard into a life of healthy eating- it forces you to get into the kitchen and get cooking.
-It’s also a great time to get more familiar with low iodine foods which also happen to be great for your health in any case- fresh fruits and vegetables, nuts, fresh meat-delicious!
+We know that going through treatment is hard enough, without having to stress about your diet, but undertaking a low-iodine diet can be the perfect springboard into a life of healthy eating.
+It forces you to get into the kitchen and cook, plus it’s also a great time to get more familiar with a healthy and balanced diet.

 Tips to follow:

 - Empty the salt shaker at home, and fill it with non-iodized salt.
-Avoid spice mixes which contain salt, as this may be iodized.
+Avoid spice mixes that contain salt, as this may be iodized.